Gleeson Library COVID-19 Update

 U.S. Copyright guidelines restrict the photocopying of copyrighted materials.
 There is an annual limit on the number of current periodical articles we can borrow from each journal title.
 Requests received after the limit is reached will be returned with instructions to consult the journal at a neighboring library.

 Renewals are dependent on the lending library.
 If you would like to request a renewal, please email firstname.lastname@example.org at least two days before the due date.
 If the book band on the book says NO RENEWALS then renewals are not allowed.

-Reuse the packaging and the prepaid UPS return mailing label enclosed with your items to return them to Gleeson Library.
-Do not include any additional items in your package other than the books that arrived with this label.
+You may return books in the book drop located outside of the main doors of Gleeson Library, or you may return them at the Circulation Desk.
+If you choose to ship items back to Gleeson Library, please reuse the packaging and use the prepaid UPS return mailing label we provided in the original package.
 Do not remove the blue book band.
 Take the package to a UPS drop off location.
 If you need a duplicate label, please contact us.

 You are responsible for lost book replacement charges.